Charles E. Gebhardt

 Bio

-Charles Gebhardt was born on October 11, 1931 in Chicago, Illinois.
-After graduation from Leyden Community High School, he enlisted in the US Army in January, 1950.
-He attended basic training at Camp Gordon, Georgia followed by training as a cryptographer.
-He was attending Officer Candidate School when the Korean War broke out.
-He was deployed to Korea in July, 1950 as a part of the 7th Infantry Division, 29th Infantry Regiment (later, 32nd Infantry Regiment) working in intelligence and operations.
-He participated in many battles including: Pusan Perimeter, Inchon Landing, and Chosin Reservoir.
-He was rotated home in June of 1951, but returned in 1952 as a part of an engineering unit charged with maintaining airfield runways.
-He returned to the US in June, 1953 and was discharged from the Army.
-Today, he is active in his local Korean War Veterans Association chapter.
+Charles Gebhardt enlisted in the U.S. Army in January 1950 and soon completed his basic training at Camp Gordon, Georgia, where he specialized as a cryptographer.
+While attending Officer Candidate School, the Korean War broke out, prompting his deployment in July 1950 with the 7th Infantry Division, initially serving in the 29th Infantry Regiment and later the 32nd Infantry Regiment.
+In these roles, he focused on intelligence and operations, contributing to key battles such as the Pusan Perimeter, Inchon Landing, and Chosin Reservoir.
+After returning home in June 1951, he redeployed to Korea in 1952, this time with an engineering unit tasked with maintaining airfield runways.
+He completed his service in June 1953 and was honorably discharged.
+Today, Charles remains an active member of his local Korean War Veterans Association chapter.

 Video Clips